How does a redraw facility work?

 Things to know about a Qantas Money Home Loans redraw facility

-2. You need to be one month ahead in your repayments (you can redraw any additional funds paid beyond the current month).
+You need to be one month ahead in your repayments (you can redraw additional funds as long as you leave at least one month’s minimum contracted repayment in your loan account).

 For more information on using your Qantas Money Home Loans redraw facility, please refer to ‘How do I redraw on my loan?’ in our FAQ section.